mmistakes/minimal-mistakes/_posts/learning/conferences/2022-11-07-web-summit.md

 -   Do not over-hire!

--   Do your accounting, and consider every financial option.
-There is a true cost to raising funds.
+-   Do your accounting and consider every financial option.
+There is a true cost of raising funds.

 -   Don’t think about the short term; consider the long term when raising funds.
-It’s better to give away less equity and exit for less if you keep more than giving most of your company away and exit high (but keep less).
+Exiting high doesn't isn’t always the best scenario.
+It’s often better to hold on to as much equity as possible.

     -   Good: You own 90% of your company and exit at 10 million dollars (9 million profit).